OscarGomez-Data/Project-Data-Analysis-Classic-Models-Power-BI-Dashboard/README.md

 - Step 2: Work on the database on MySQL to create a View with the main information.
 - Step 3: Connect the MySQL View Power BI.
 - Step 4: Creating an interactive dashboard on Power BI with graphs and main metrics.
--Step 5: Interpretation of results: exploration and visualization.
+- Step 5: Interpretation of results: exploration and visualization.

 ## 📊 Key Results
 - xxx